Partner

 Expertise

-He advises on all public law and regulatory aspects of public contracts including subsidy controls; public procurement; anti-bribery; FOIA; NHS legislation; and data protection law.
-He also offers companies who are bidding for public contracts, and incumbent suppliers, a deep understanding not just of the law but of the structure, policies, culture and working processes of HM Government and of the NHS.
+He offers companies who are bidding for public contracts a deep understanding not just of the law but of the structure, policies, culture and working processes of HM Government, local government and of the NHS.
+This helps them adopt a sophisticated, well-judged and informed approach to bidding.

 Tim advises across numerous sectors but principally: